-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEMS FOR CONS IDERAT ION - Co mments on draft 2018 Regional Transp ortation Plan Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 103 RTP Chapter 3 Hagerbaumer Chris Oregon Environmental Council 8/11/2018 Letter Amend policy 6 on page 3-53 as follows: "In combination with increased transit service, consider use of value pricing to manage congestion and raise revenue when one or more lanes are being added to throughways ."
-No change recommended.
-Congestion pricing may be applied to both manage demand and raise revenue.
-Chapter 8 of the plan (Section 8.2.3.2) identifies future planning work to evaluate the potential role of congestion Labbe Ted Urban Greenspaces Institute 8/21/18 Request that TSMO policy 1 on page 3-126 also reflect the proposed amendment of policy 6 on pg.
-3-53: "In combination with increased transit service, use value pricing to manage congestion." pricing in the region, the potential importance and role of transit service and the mutual benefits congestion pricing and expanded transit service can bring.
-The study will provide policy guidance as to how to most effectively implement pricing to reduce congestion and improve the overall function of the transportation system.
+TIEMS SFOR CONS SIDERAI 10N - CC omments on draft 2018 Regional Transpo Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) 103 RTP Chapter 3 Hagerbaumer C r Chris Oregon Environmental Council 8/11/2018 Letter Amend policy 6 on page 3-53 as follows: "In combination with increased transit service, consider use of value pricing to manage congestion and raise revenue when one or more lanes are being added to throughways ."
+Labbe Ted Urban Greenspaces Institute 8/21/18 Request that TSMO policy 1 on page 3-126 also reflect the proposed amendment of policy 6 on pg.
+3-53: "In combination with increased transit service, use value pricing to manage congestion."
 "In other words, value pricing is about managing demand, not raising revenue, and it can and should be applied on existing roadways, not just when new capacity is added."